AKT and KFP information for candidates

 Candidates are not permitted to bring the following items into the exam room:

-• Pens, pencils, or other writing devices or stationery of any kind (pens will be provided in all examinations)
+• Pens, pencils, or other writing devices or stationery of any kind (other than those on the authorised items list).
+Pens will be provided in all examinations.

 • Paper including blank notepaper, notes, books or notebooks